Air India Flight 171: Preliminary report

-The fuel control switches on a Boeing 787-8 are located beneath the throttles, with the RUN and CUTOFF positions labelled in white.

 On 12 July, the AAIB released a preliminary report outlining its initial findings.
 After a 62-second takeoff roll, the aircraft rotated at an airspeed of 155 kn, and lifted off 4 seconds later at 13:38:39 IST.
-As the aircraft reached its maximum recorded airspeed of 180 knots 3 seconds after takeoff, both fuel control switches sequentially moved from RUN to CUTOFF, 1 second apart.
+As the aircraft reached its maximum recorded airspeed of 180 knots 3 seconds after lifting off the runway, both fuel control switches transitioned from RUN to CUTOFF, 1 second apart, per EAFR data.
 Both engines immediately shut down and stopped producing thrust.
-Airport CCTV showed no significant bird activity in the flight path, and that the aircraft began losing altitude before crossing the airport perimeter.
+Airport CCTV showed no significant bird activity in the flight path, and the aircraft began losing altitude before crossing the airport perimeter.

-One pilot was heard on the cockpit voice recording asking the other why he had "cut off", with the other pilot answering that he "did not"; the report did not specify who said what.
-According to flight recorder data and airport CCTV footage, the ram air turbine (RAT) deployed automatically and began producing emergency hydraulic and electric power 5 seconds after the first switch moved.
-The first switch returned to RUN about 10 seconds after it had moved to CUTOFF, and the second switch returned to RUN about 4 seconds after that.
+The cockpit voice recording captured one pilot asking the other why he had performed the cutoff, to which the other pilot replied that he had not done so.
+The report did not identify which pilot made either statement.
+According to flight recorder data and airport CCTV footage, the ram air turbine (RAT) deployed automatically and began producing emergency hydraulic and electric power 5 seconds after the first switch transitioned.
+The first switch transitioned to RUN about 10 seconds after it transitioned to CUTOFF, and the second switch transitioned to RUN about 4 seconds after that.
 Each engine's full authority digital engine control (FADEC) then automatically attempted to restart them.

-About 9 seconds after the second switch returned to RUN, one of the pilots issued a mayday call, reporting a loss of thrust.
+About 9 seconds after the second switch transitioned to RUN, one of the pilots issued a mayday call, reporting a loss of thrust.
 An air traffic controller requested the flight's call sign, but received no response.
 The cockpit voice and flight data recordings ended 6 seconds after the mayday call, 32 seconds after takeoff, at 13:39:11.
 At that point in time, the first engine had re-lit and was beginning to spool up.
 The second engine had also re-lit, but its core speed continued to fall while its FADEC introduced additional fuel in an attempt to recover thrust.

-The preliminary report noted that the FAA had issued a Special Airworthiness Information Bulletin (SAIB) in 2018, warning that fuel switches similar to those on the 787-8 had been installed on Boeing 737 aircraft with the stop-lock mechanisms disengaged, the exact nature of which was not described.
+The preliminary report noted that the FAA had issued a Special Airworthiness Information Bulletin (SAIB) in 2018, warning that fuel switches similar to those on the 787 had been installed on Boeing 737 aircraft with locking mechanisms disengaged, the exact nature of which was not described.
+The incident aircraft's maintenance records showed that its throttle control module had been replaced in 2019 and 2023 for reasons unrelated to the fuel switches, and that no fuel switch defects had been reported since then.

+The FAA recommended that all owners and operators of various Boeing aircraft models inspect the locking feature of the fuel control switch at their earliest opportunity in the 2018 SAIB.
 Air India said it had not performed the recommended inspections because they were not mandatory.
-The incident aircraft's maintenance records showed that its throttle control module had been replaced in 2019 and 2023 for reasons unrelated to the fuel switches, and that no fuel switch defects had been reported since then.